Genetic Information

 Related Variants in This Domain

-No evidence of other pathogenic variants at position 565 in gene BARD1
+No evidence of other pathogenic variants at this position in gene BARD1.

 Computational Analysis